lucapiras5/ebooks/on-digital-forensics.md

 The second is **collision resistance**, whereby two different inputs should not produce the same output.
 Since the digest has a fixed length, but the input data can have an arbitrary length, by the *pigeonhole principle* it's certain that different inputs may map to the same digest.
 The design of cryptographic hash functions tries to minimize the likelihood of this happening in a predictable fashion.

-The last one is **second preimage resistance**, whereby if one knows the input data, and its digest, it's unfeasible to find a different input that produces the same output.
+The last one is **second preimage resistance**, whereby if one knows the input data and its digest, it's unfeasible to find a different input that produces the same output.

 The first characteristic is useful to find **accidental bit-flips** in the data, usually caused by natural decay or errors while copying the data.
 The latter two are useful to catch **intentional tampering** of the data.

 The digest should be calculated **after copying the data for the first time**, and then **whenever a copy of the data is used**, to ensure that it's **still identical** to the original.

-Cryptographic hash functions are the **cornerstone** of digital forensics, because they represent one element of **stability**, they demonstrate that despite all the other issues, digital data can be **reliably duplicated and preserved over time**, which can't be said for conventional evidence.
+Cryptographic hash functions are the **cornerstone** of digital forensics, because they represent one element of **stability**.
+They demonstrate that in spite of all its drawbacks digital data can be **reliably duplicated and preserved over time**, which can't be said for conventional evidence.

 ## Scientific rigor in digital forensics

 The fact that digital data can be duplicated and preserved reliably is significant, because it makes it the perfect candidate for study by the **scientific method**.
 In fact, its other shortcomings necessitate the use of the **most rigorous** method of study that is available, in order to produce a body of the **most reliable** knowledge possible.

 Computers are **programmable**, meaning that they can be instructed to follow a **specific procedure on a specific starting condition**, which consists of the digital data or system that is being studied.
-This means that they can be used to mechanically **perform experiments, verify the results, and produce a report**.
+This means that they can be used to **mechanically perform experiments, verify the results, and produce a report**.

 The data and software that comprise the experiment then be **shared**, so that other researchers can **re-run the experiment** for themselves, and **attempt to falsify** the results.